RNC chair: Question that disturbed FBI official was just Trump's casual conversation

 Washington (CNN)The head of the Republican National Committee dismissed on Wednesday the significance of a Washington Post report that President Donald Trump asked the then-acting FBI director who he voted for in the 2016 election.

-"I think it's just a conversation," Ronna Romney McDaniel told CNN's "New Day."
+"I think it's just a conversation," Ronna McDaniel told CNN's "New Day."
 "I don't think it intends, you know, all of these terrible things that people are trying to put forward."

 On Tuesday night, The Washington Post reported that Trump asked then-acting FBI Director Andrew McCabe who he voted for in the 2016 election in an introductory Oval Office meeting in May, not long after former FBI Director James Comey had been fired.
 McCabe reportedly responded by telling the President that he didn't vote.